Starting university as an LGBTQ+ student

 - Read Next

-- Starting university as an LGBTQ+ student How I make my long distance relationship last Homesickness: What to do when you miss Mum and Dad Life at Leonard Horner (so far!)
-Reasons to get involved in sport at HW Josh's Blog: My first year at Heriot Watt (part 2) Judie's Blog: Once Watt, Never Not George's blog: My drinking advice to freshers A shy person's guide to making mates at HW!
-Sharon's blog: Life in the UK vs. China Liza Blogger: My first week at Heriot Watt My 4 favourite ways to enjoy a night in halls
+- Life at Leonard Horner (so far!)
+Reasons to get involved in sport at HW Josh's 5 ways to get fit on campus Josh's Blog: My first year at Heriot Watt (part 2) Judie's Blog: Once Watt, Never Not George's blog: My drinking advice to freshers Student life hacks from Liza Sharon's blog: Life in the UK vs. China Books you NEED to read Liza Blogger: My first week at Heriot Watt My 4 favourite ways to enjoy a night in halls My top 5 places to visit in Edinburgh whilst at Heriot-Watt